ab22593k/shelf/README.md

 [![Shelf CI](https://github.com/ab22593k/shelf/actions/workflows/ci.yml/badge.svg)](https://github.com/ab22593k/shelf/actions/workflows/ci.yml)

-Shelf is a command-line tool for managing system files, generating git commit messages, and reviewing code using AI.
+Shelf is a command-line tool for managing what we called `dotfile`s in the system, generating git commit messages, and reviewing code using AI.
 It provides a simple interface to track files across your system and integrates with multiple AI providers to automatically generate meaningful commit messages through git hooks and perform comprehensive code reviews.
-With support for local and cloud-based AI models, Shelf makes configuration file management, git commits, and code reviews effortless.
+With support for local and cloud-based AI models, Shelf makes configuration files management, git commits, and code reviews effortless.

 ## Features